 - 6.1.
-The Prudential arrangement offers a default investment, where members' contributions will be invested unless they make an active choice otherwise.
-When the thought for an appropriate default investment is considered the attributes of how a default investor might act should for part of this consideration in this instance the following has been taken into account: - Risk appetite of default investors - How engaged with investments a default investor is - Understanding of the investment a default investor may have.
+The Prudential arrangement offers a default investment, where members' contributions will be invested unless they make an active choice to invest in another fund. - 6.2.
+When considering an appropriate default investment option, the attributes of how a default investor might act should for part of this consideration.
+In this instance the following has been taken into account: - Risk appetite of default investors - How engaged with investments a default investor is - Understanding of the investment a default investor may have.